ajdin14200/MISTNU-repair-problem/README.md

 # Folder

-The folder contains three algorithms: a Weak Controllability checking algorithm for STNUs that identifies all negative cycles; a centralized repair algorithm that gathers negative cycles from all networks and resolves them using a linear encoding; and a distributed repair algorithm that distributes the relevant negative cycles to the respective agents and repairs them using an enhanced SBT-based approach (Synchronuous Backtracking algorithm).
+The folder contains three repair algorithms: The centralized SMT-based algorithm that encode the problem as a formula to solve; a centralized repair algorithm that gathers negative cycles from all networks and resolves them using a linear encoding; and a distributed repair algorithm that distributes the relevant negative cycles to the respective agents and repairs them using an enhanced SBT-based approach (Synchronuous Backtracking algorithm).

 #  Requirements